CABOMETYX Hispanic female patient portrayal

 CABOMETYX Digestive track icon

-Certain medications used to treat cancer may cause mouth problems such as:
+Certain medicines used to treat cancer may cause mouth problems such as:

 • Canker sores